We may earn commission from affiliate links →

 Bulgaria is one of those last remaining gems of Europe that has largely avoided mass tourism.
 Tucked away in Southeastern Europe, this beautiful country captures a decent slice of the Black Sea coast.
-Other less-commonly visited European nations border it like Romania, Serbia, and North Macedonia.
+Other less-commonly visited European nations border it, like Romania, Serbia, and North Macedonia.

 You’ll find that Bulgarian food prices are much more reasonable than some of the other more heavily visited Western European nations, and most dishes are pretty healthy.
-There is a huge focus on natural organic ingredients, with many Bulgarian restaurants choosing to grow their own produce.
+There is a significant focus on natural organic ingredients, with many Bulgarian restaurants choosing to grow their own produce.

-General Traditional Food And Drinks In Bulgaria
+Traditional Food In Bulgaria

 Sudjuk – The Ultimate Bulgarian Sausage

 Lukanka is popular as an appetizer before you settle into your main Bulgarian meal.
-The sausage often contains pork or veal meat which is housed inside a dried cow intestine casing.
+The sausage often contains pork or veal meat housed inside a dried cow intestine casing.
 Similarly spiced to sudjuk, you often see a few more spices added, such as nutmeg, paprika, and coriander.
 You’ll find some of the finest lukanka in the Balkan Mountains of central Bulgaria.

-Somewhat resembling an odd-looking, uncut black nori seaweed wrapped sushi roll, lozovi sarmi uses the same concept of wrapping ingredients inside a casing.
+Somewhat resembling an odd-looking, uncut black nori seaweed-wrapped sushi roll, lozovi sarmi uses the same concept of wrapping ingredients inside a casing.
 In the case of lozovi sarmi, the casing is made of fresh grape leaves which have been flash-boiled in salty water.
 You then have the choice of creating vegetarian lozovi sarmi packed with ingredients like white rice and onions or ones that add mincemeat to some Bulgarian recipes.

 It is jokingly said in Bulgaria that a suitable partner must know how to make good Bulgarian moussaka.
 Moussaka may be considered more Greek, but the Bulgarians have their own unique recipe, which is adored throughout the country.
 Bulgarian moussaka substitutes the traditional eggplant found in the Greek variety with potatoes and contains minced or ground meat, egg, and sometimes mushrooms.